 HOME to more than 8 million people, New York City is America's largest metropolis, the base of many of its financial and cultural institutions, and the original home of Rare Book School.
-The city was originally founded as a Dutch trading post in 1624 and has since become a major site of immigration into North America and a
+Situated on one of the world's largest natural harbors and extending into the Atlantic Ocean, New York City comprises five boroughs.
+The